karenbennis/School_District_Analysis/README.md

 ### Interpretation
 The correction for the academic dishonesty impacted the District Summary as summarized below:
-* Average math score dropped by 0.1% from 79.0% to 78.9%.
+* Average math score decreased by 0.1%, from 79.0% to 78.9%.
 * Average reading score did not change significantly to a tenth of a percent.
-* Percentage of students who passed math dropped by 1% from 75% to 74%.
+* Percentage of students who passed math decreased by 1%, from 75% to 74%.
-* Percentage of students who passed reading dropped by 1% from 86% to 85%.
+* Percentage of students who passed reading decreased by 1%, from 86% to 85%.
-* Overall passing percentage dropped by 1% from 65% to 64%.
+* Overall passing percentage decreased by 1%, from 65% to 64%.

 ## School Summary
+The following is a rendering of the Thomas High School row within the School Summary DataFrame for the original and corrected datasets.

 ### Original Analysis
 ![](https://github.com/karenbennis/School_District_Analysis/blob/master/SchoolSummary.png)